Omay238/yippee/CONTRIBUTING.md

 ### Building

 Run `make` to build Yay.
-This command will generate a binary called `yay` in the same directory as the Makefile.
+This command will generate a binary called `yippee` in the same directory as the Makefile.

 #### Docker Release